Leave the body clamped on the faceplate but remove the cutter holder placing this

-Remove the cutter holder from the jig, which has now served its purpose, and return
+Remove the cutter holder from the jig, (now served its purpose), and return it to

-the holder to the body still on the faceplate.
-Align the partial M6 thread with the
+the body still on the faceplate.
+Align the partial M6 thread with the partial 6mm

-partial 6mm diameter hole by screwing in an M6 grub screw.
-With that done, again
+diameter hole by screwing in an M6 grub screw.
+With that done, again clamp the holder

-clamp the holder in the body using the two M4 grub screws and produce the 10mm diameter
+in the body using the two M4 grub screws and produce the 10mm diameter counter bore

 The curve surface in the cutter holder produced by the counter bore needs to be extended